Lomana LuaLua: Later international career

 In the 2008 African Nations Cup qualifier against Ethiopia in April 2007, LuaLua scored the second goal in a 2–0 victory; the result extended their lead at the top of their group.
 He did not travel to Ethiopia for the away fixture in June, which DR Congo lost, as the authorities failed to send LuaLua his travel documents in time.
 Following the failure of DR Congo to qualify for the tournament in October, the DR Congo sports minister, Pardonne Kaliba, suspended the manager, Henri Depireux, and removed the captaincy from LuaLua.

 LuaLua returned to the DR Congo squad in the 2010 World Cup qualifier against Egypt in June 2008.
 After returning to Greece, he complained of severe stomach pain and was rushed to hospital to have his appendix removed, ruling him out of subsequent matches for several weeks, as DR Congo moved to the top of Group 12 in the second round.
 Despite topping the group at that point, DR Congo were later eliminated at this stage and therefore failed to progress to the third round of qualifying.

 In February 2012, national manager Claude Le Roy confirmed that he was with LuaLua in the aim of him returning to the national team for their Cup of Nations qualifier against Seychelles.
-He did not play that game, but in December, LuaLua was named for his fourth Africa Cup of Nations in South Africa in 2013.
+He did not play that game, but in December LuaLua was named for his fourth Africa Cup of Nations, in South Africa in 2013.
 He started all three matches—all draws—as the team exited from Group C.

 Personal life

 In September 2003, LuaLua was fined £175 by Newcastle Magistrates Court for watching British television without a licence.

 In 2005, LuaLua became patron of the Haslar Visitors Group, a charity that works with detainees in an immigration removal centre.
 In the following year, he set up the LuaLua Foundation, building a hostel, sport and education complex in Kinshasa to provide care and education for orphaned children in DR Congo.
-He is also actively involved in the Show Racism The Red Card campaign and was involved in the launch of a new video entitled "A Safe Place", which features Premiership footballers talking about their experiences with racism.
+He is also actively involved in the Show Racism the Red Card campaign and was involved in the launch of a new video entitled "A Safe Place", which features Premiership footballers talking about their experiences with racism.
 LuaLua is a born-again Christian and his former teammate at Portsmouth, Linvoy Primus, was quoted saying "We are not scared to say we pray together before games.
 About 45 minutes before a game we link our arms and just pray that we can glorify God."

-LuaLua wrote the foreword in "You Can Have Chips", the autobiography of his former manager Steve Wignall.
+LuaLua wrote the foreword to You Can Have Chips, the autobiography of his former manager Steve Wignall.